 The most significant advantage of Pinterest for blogging comes from the extraordinary lifespan of pins.
 According to research, the average Pinterest pin has a half-life of 3.76 months, taking nearly four months to receive half of its total engagement.
 Facebook posts fade within five hours, and Instagram content lasts only 48 hours.

-This extended visibility means pins drive traffic long after publication.
-Pins remain active for six to twelve months or even years, a stark departure from the fleeting visibility of content on traditional social platforms.
+This extended visibility means pins drive blog traffic long after publication.
+Pinterest blogging content remains active for six to twelve months or even years, a stark departure from the fleeting visibility of traditional social media platforms.

 Several factors contribute to this longevity:

-1. Pinterest’s search-focused algorithm prioritizes relevance over recency
+1. Pinterest’s search engine algorithm prioritizes relevance over recency

 2. Quality pins remain discoverable through relevant searches indefinitely